pataprogramming/tones/curriculum/01-piano-chords.md

 <kbd>Enter</kbd> (or <kbd>Ctrl</kbd> + <kbd>Shift</kbd> +
 <kbd>Enter</kbd>), which may take while to finish.

 When it completes, you should hear some music!
-The familiar melody of "Twinkle Twinkle Little Star" came out from Meg's computer.

 > If you didn't hear anything, check the volume.
 > You did turn up the volume, right?